 Depending on the region, Greek kourabiedes can also contain a splash of brandy or rosewater for some extra flavor.

 The word kourabiedes comes from the Turkish word kurabiye, which itself was borrowed from the Arabic qurabiya, all of which refer to this type of biscuit.
 Cookies like kourabiedes are made across the Balkans and the Middle East.

 Recipe for Kourabiedes

 In a mixer, cream together 600 grams of butter with 100 grams of powdered sugar for three minutes.

 Add 15 grams of baking soda and 10 grams of vanilla into a 25- ml cup of raki or vodka; stir to combine and place in the mixer.

-Then slowly add 1 kg of pastry flour and mix for five minutes.
+Then, slowly add 1 kilogram of pastry flour, and mix for five minutes.

 Add 100 grams of crushed baked almonds into the mixture and mix for one minute.